-When I want to impress them that Budapest has restaurants as hip as those in the East Village, I take them out to DOBRUMBA.
-With a chic crowd, effortlessly cool design, a menu centered around Middle Eastern mezze, DOBRUMBA is one of the trendiest restaurants in Budapest's buzzing Jewish Quarter currently.
+When I want to impress my friends that Budapest has restaurants as hip as those in the East Village, I take them out to DOBRUMBA.
+With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is one of the trendiest restaurants in Budapest's buzzing Jewish Quarter currently.
 Think: artfully chipped pale-yellow walls, oversized windows that are swung open in the summer months, and ear-catching electronic music piping through the speakers.